apache/cxf/distribution/src/main/release/samples/jax_rs/basic_https/README.txt

   mvn -Pclient  (from a second command line window)

-To remove the target dir, run mvn clean".
+To remove the target dir, run "mvn clean".